Dwarf galaxy: Local dwarf galaxies

 The Phoenix Dwarf Galaxy is a dwarf irregular galaxy, featuring younger stars in its inner regions and older ones at its outskirts.

 There are many dwarf galaxies in the Local Group; these small galaxies frequently orbit larger galaxies, such as the Milky Way, the Andromeda Galaxy and the Triangulum Galaxy.
 A 2007 paper has suggested that many dwarf galaxies were created by galactic tides during the early evolutions of the Milky Way and Andromeda.
 Tidal dwarf galaxies are produced when galaxies collide and their gravitational masses interact.
 Streams of galactic material are pulled away from the parent galaxies and the halos of dark matter that surround them.
 A 2018 study suggests that some local dwarf galaxies formed extremely early, during the Dark Ages within the first billion years after the Big Bang.
+Additionally, recent studies also show nearby star-forming dwarf galaxies have systems that may have formed most of their stellar mass within the last billion years, indicated by blue colours, high star-formation rates, and low metallicities.

 More than 20 known dwarf galaxies orbit the Milky Way, and recent observations have also led astronomers to believe the largest globular cluster in the Milky Way, Omega Centauri, is in fact the core of a dwarf galaxy with a black hole at its centre, which was at some time absorbed by the Milky Way.

+Measurements of the motions of individual stars from local dwarf galaxies, such as the Sculptor Dwarf Galaxy, have allowed scientists to test predictions of the standard cosmological model.
+Detailed studies of local dwarf galaxies also provide insight into how environmental effects like ram pressure stripping shape the evolution and formation of galaxies.